Bethany History

 -

-August 12 – George Y. Lockhart, native of Scotland and at the time a theological student at Carleton College (now university), is welcomed as our first pastor.
+August 12 – George Y. Lockhart, a theological student at Carleton College, is welcomed as our first pastor.

 -

-October 26 – Bethany Baptist Church is adopted as the name for the church by vote of the congregation, with the motto “First and Foremost a Soul Winning Church.”
+October 26 – Bethany Baptist Church is adopted as the church name, with the motto “First and Foremost a Soul Winning Church.”
 The name was proposed by Mrs. Pearl Hardie (Member #6) after the village in the Gospels “where Mary, Martha, and Lazarus lived and where Jesus spent many a quiet hour.”

 -